Charles Nelson Reilly: Later career

 From 1976, Reilly primarily taught acting and directing for television and theater, including directing Julie Harris (with whom he had acted in Skyscraper in 1965–66), who was portraying Emily Dickinson in her one-woman Broadway play The Belle of Amherst, by William Luce.
 In 1979, he directed Ira Levin's play Break a Leg on Broadway.
 Despite the previous year's success of Levin's Deathtrap, Break a Leg closed after one performance.
 The New York Times reported that Reilly resigned from directing the show before it actually opened.
 Citing creative differences with Levin, Reilly requested through his attorney that his name be removed from the program and Palace Theatre marquee.
 Within days, Reilly appeared on The Tonight Show, joking and speaking at length about the show's failure, saying, "So [a play] can open and last six years, eight years ... or two hours and five minutes."
 Reilly earned a 1997 Tony Award nomination as Best Director of a Play for the revival of The Gin Game, starring Julie Harris.

 In 1988, Reilly hosted the syndicated game show Sweethearts, which ran for one season.

 In 1990, he directed episodes of Evening Shade.
-Reilly also made guest appearances in the 1990s on The Drew Carey Show, The Larry Sanders Show, Family Matters, Second Noah, and as eccentric writer Jose Chung in the television series The X-Files ("Jose Chung's From Outer Space"), Millennium ("Jose Chung's Doomsday Defense"), Reilly was nominated for Emmy Awards in 1998 and 1999 for his performances in The Drew Carey Show and Millennium, respectively.
+Reilly also made guest appearances in the 1990s on The Drew Carey Show, The Larry Sanders Show, Family Matters, Second Noah, and as eccentric writer Jose Chung in the television series The X-Files ("Jose Chung's From Outer Space") and Millennium ("Jose Chung's Doomsday Defense").
+Reilly was nominated for Emmy Awards in 1998 and 1999 for his performances in The Drew Carey Show and Millennium, respectively.

 Reilly was a frequent vocal presence in animation, with lead roles as Fred and Wilma's neighbor Frank Frankenstone in Hanna-Barbera's The Flintstone Comedy Show (1980), and as Mr. Toad in the Rankin/Bass feature, The Wind in the Willows (1987).
 Reilly had a voice role in three films by Don Bluth: All Dogs Go to Heaven as Killer in 1989, Rock-a-Doodle as Hunch in 1991, and A Troll in Central Park as King Llort in 1994.
 In each one, he played the villain's dim-witted sidekick who reformed at the end.
 He was the original voice of the Dirty Bubble on SpongeBob SquarePants.

 Reilly was a longtime teacher of acting at HB Studio, the acting studio founded by Herbert Berghof and made famous by Berghof and his wife, the renowned stage actress Uta Hagen.
 His acting students included Lily Tomlin, Bette Midler, and Gary Burghoff.